aniass/Sentiment-analysis-reviews/README.md

 * Sentiment analysis with Vader and TextBlob - ***Sentiment_vader.ipynb***
 * Sentiment analysis based on customer rating - ***Sentiment_two.ipynb***
 * Python scripts to clean data and use model - ***clean_data.py***, ***sentiment_model.py***
+* data - data used in the project.

 #### The project is created with:
 * Python 3.6